 Lose Weight, Feel Better, Stay Healthy:

-Dr. Goodman specializes in providing weight loss solutions for his patients, focusing on the individual: his or her metabolism, food sensitivities, life circumstances, and obstacles such as addiction or dependence on food or other substances.
+Dr. Goodman provides weight loss solutions for his patients, focusing on the individual: his or her metabolism, food sensitivities, life circumstances, and obstacles such as addiction or dependence on food or other substances.
 By focusing on the solution, not the problem, Dr. Goodman empowers his patients to little by little change and become healthier.
 By knowing they can change and control their weight, Dr. Goodman’s patients feel better and go on to stay healthy.

 Nobody loses weight in a straight line — we all slip up — the trick is to get back on track as quickly as possible, forgive ourselves and press ahead.
 Follow his Blog for useful information on weight loss and health.